CTP Issue 14,083 Challan Slips For Improper Number Plates - UrduPoint

 He said that city traffic police in its efforts for the smooth flow of traffic on city roads is taking strict action against the traffic rules violators.

-A special campaign was launched and grand operation was conducted against under age drivers and the drivers who were on roads without driving licenses.
+A campaign was also launched and grand operation was conducted against under age drivers and the drivers who were on roads without driving licenses.